berkeleyauv/robosub_ws/README.md

 required as dependencies for the Overlay repos in a semi-managed state (i.e. `apt install` either do not exist or do not give the desired control over the software versioning, etc.).

-`deps.repos` - pulls all "underlay" external dependencies at the head of their "development" branch.
+`deps.repos` - pulls all external dependencies at the head of their "development" branch.
 Note the branch name may not be development but should be the branch the represents the most current version of the software suitable for our platform (in many packages for example this may be the `ros2` branch).
 This is used for nightly and development builds.